 “Once you add up attorney fees and court costs, it can be years before the dispute is resolved,” says Overmann.
 “A person might have a case if they can prove forgery, lack of capacity, or undue influence when choosing the beneficiary, but the key is proving it.
 The person could have really intended to name the person beneficiary.”

 In legal cases involving life insurance disputes, the “Dead Man’s Act” often comes into play.
 According to Overmann, this prohibits anyone from testifying about anything the deceased person said or did, because they are not able to be cross-examined.
 You can find more information on the Illinois “Dead Man’s Act” on the HG.org website.

-The “Dead Man’s Act” can be illustrated by this example: Upon the passing of her husband, the current wife finds out that the first wife remained as policy beneficiary.
+The “Dead Man’s Act” can be illustrated by this example: Upon the passing of her husband, the current wife finds out that the first wife remained as life insurance policy beneficiary.
 Enraged, the woman begins legal proceedings to dispute the first wife as beneficiary, stating her husband claimed he would leave everything to her when he died.